 To me they pretty much sound the same!
 Well, they have slightly different views but basically SIAM and DevOps are technology-focused movements to introduce quality, speed, and satisfaction for technology-based services.
 The difference is where the service is governed as this blog outlines below.

 - Culture: Both encourage a new way of thinking and behaving to deliver and improve a service or product.
 DevOps concentrates on speed of delivery while SIAM focuses on the governance of that service across various providers.
 They both suggest a cross-functional team to create, support, and improve the service.
-DevOps suggests that a product owner owns the service, while SIAM introduces a (small) team called a service integrator to act as the point of control and contact for the product or service.
+DevOps suggests that a product owner owns the service, while SIAM introduces a (small) team called a service integrator to act as the point of control and contact for the product or service (and ITSM).

 - Automation: Both SIAM and DevOps benefit from automation replacing manual tasks, facilitating monitoring and reporting, managing data and information sharing, and creating software that provides the required products or services including the virtual environment and operating system.
 Both are vendor or tool agnostic but strongly suggest that the tools used integrate across the lifecycle of deciding, creating, testing, agreeing to go live, going live, managing, and improving without introducing delay.